BakkerGames/GRIF/README.md

 - Optional IFGame and IFParser classes for interactive fiction game management
 - IFGame provides Input and Output event stacks for external handling
 - Improved IFParser with better adjective and preposition support
+- Built-in help listing or searching from GrifLib's help information